jernst/josl/README.md

   * The declaration of the cut, in front of your model, such as:
     `Comb() {`
   * Then ending `}` right after.
+  This turns your part into two, separated by some distance and with the cut you chose.

 Here's the best part:
 * You can define and use your own shape of cut, and it's almost as simple.
-  All you need to do is define the shape of cut as an OpenSCAD 2D shape, and pass it into a model called `LeftRight`.
+  All you need to do is define the shape of cut as an OpenSCAD 2D shape, and pass it into a module called `LeftRight`.
 This is how all the cuts we have predefined work.
 * Don't like our puzzle shape?
 Want something goofier?
 Define it as a 2D shape, and pass it it.
 The library will do the cutting for you.